trackIT-Systems/sonari/back/docs/user_guide/evaluation.md

 # Evaluation

-While the primary focus of Whombat revolves around annotation work, we acknowledge that annotation is just one facet of the ML development workflow.
+While the primary focus of Sonari revolves around annotation work, we acknowledge that annotation is just one facet of the ML development workflow.
-Whombat aims to enhance this workflow by not only providing tools for generating annotations but also offering features to comprehend the performance of ML models trained with these annotations.
+Sonari aims to enhance this workflow by not only providing tools for generating annotations but also offering features to comprehend the performance of ML models trained with these annotations.